TasteNFT/tastedex-docs/guides/how-to-yield-farm-on-pancakeswap.md

-# How to Yield Farm on PancakeSwap
+# How to Farm on TasteDEX